MarlinFirmware/Marlin/docs/BinaryFileTransferProtocol.md

 ## General Responses

 ### ok
 All packets **except** the SYNC Packet (see below) are acknowledged by an `ok<SYNC>` message.
-This acknowledgement only signfies the client has received the packet and that the header was well formed.
+This acknowledgement only signifies the client has received the packet and that the header was well formed.
 An `ok` acknowledgement does not signify successful operation in cases where the client also sends detailed response messages (see details on packet types below).
-Most notably, with the current implementation the client will still respond `ok` when a client sends multiple packets with the same Sync Number, but will not send the proper respones or any errors.
+Most notably, with the current implementation the client will still respond `ok` when a client sends multiple packets with the same Sync Number, but will not send the proper response or any errors.

 **NOTE**: The `ok` acknowledgement is sent before any packet type specific output.
 The `SYNC` value should match the Sync Number of the last packet sent, and the next packet sent should use a Sync Number of this value + 1.